agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 implementing interventions that can be tested by RCTs.

-**re-write Claim**: Most EAs donating to "global development" would like to work in organizations implementing "RCT-backed" interventions
+**re-write Claim**: Most EAs donating to "global development" would like to work in organizations implementing "RCT-backed" interventions.

 This seems very hard to verify as I don't have the data atm and it will be time consuming to extract such info.
 So, I skip for now.